galiacheng/weblogic-aks-hci/README.md

 echo $TOKEN
 ```

-Now you have to token to access the AKS cluster.
+Now you have token to access the AKS cluster.
 Copy the token to a file, make sure the string is one line string, you may have to remove the new lines manually.

 Open Azure Arc-enabled AKS cluster, input the token to sign in the cluster.